Blackberry yoghurt chia parfait in a jar

 A Little Wild Blackberry Story

 One of the things I love most about living in the UK is how wild blackberries grow just about everywhere.
-Not far from my home, there’s a quiet field, untouched by roads or people, where blackberry bushes stretch as far as the eye can see, perfect for gathering ingredients for a delicious blackberry yoghurt chia parfait.
+Not far from my home, there’s a quiet field, untouched by roads or people, where blackberry bushes stretch as far as the eye can see, perfect for gathering ingredients for a delicious blackberry yogurt chia parfait.

-A few summers ago, I went picking them by hand—and let’s just say it was an unforgettable (and slightly messy) experience.
+A few summers ago, I went picking them by hand, and let’s just say it was an unforgettable (and slightly messy) experience.

-I came home with scratched hands from the thorny branches, stained fingers, and purple splotches all over my white trainers—note to self: never wear white shoes to a blackberry patch, lol.
+I came home with scratched hands from the thorny branches, stained fingers, and purple splotches all over my white trainers.
+Note to self: never wear white shoes to a blackberry patch, lol.

 But it was worth every snag and stain.
 There’s something grounding about picking berries from the hedgerows, tasting one here and there, and feeling like a kid again.
 Every time I use blackberries in a recipe, it brings me back to that moment of simple joy and connection with the land.